On Stage

 Click HERE for more info.

-The Cherry Orchard by Anton Chekov – Marin Theatre – This classic is set at the turn of the 20th century, where an aristocratic matriarch returns home to her family’s estate, which has fallen into debt.
+The Cherry Orchard by Anton Chekhov – Marin Theatre – This classic is set at the turn of the 20th century, where an aristocratic matriarch returns home to her family’s estate, which has fallen into debt.
 The house and beautiful cherry orchard are set to be auctioned off while the family resists solutions, desperate to preserve their way of life and ignore the changing times.

 Directed by Carey Perloff